cocoabro/cocoabro.github.io/_posts/2017-07-05-DesignPtrns.markdown

 # There you have it

 I did not want to go too deep into details because there are many Design Patterns that exist and can be applied within your applications.
 I am mostly interested in iOS, and I did find additional resources for applying Design Patterns in your iOS projects, you can check out <a href="https://www.raywenderlich.com/46988/ios-design-patterns">iOS Design Patterns</a> on Raywenderlich if you're interested.

-Later on, I'll have more posts that go into more detail about this.